Medical Summary

 See also: Library article for Yellow Fever

-- Requirement: A vaccination certificate is required for all travelers.
+- Requirement: A certificate proving yellow fever vaccination is required for all travelers.

 - Official Status: listed by WHO as a country where YF transmission risk is present.